rpuig2001/Capacity-Availability-Document-CDM/README.md

 # CAD - Capacity Availability Document for the CDM Plugin

-More information about he CDM can be found at [CDM WEBSITE](https://vats.im/cdm)
+More information about the CDM can be found on the [CDM WEBSITE](https://vats.im/cdm)

 <br>